 - Where (i.e. which foods) do I get most of my protein from?
 Where do I get most of my fat from?
 Where do I get most of my carbohydrates from?

 Ignoring where total calories fall, start to gather some information about the way you typically eat.
 This step is all about informing the next steps to come in the process: knowing how to manipulate your typical meals to have more or less protein, fat and carbohydrates after you get a macro prescription.

-Step 3. find a free online calculator to determine your macronutrient needs based on your health, body composition, and athletic performance goals. compare to averages you’ve been seeing in your diary.
+step 3. find a free online calculator to determine your macro needs & compare to your food diary.

-Some of the better free calculators are BodyBuilding.com, IIFYM.com, and HealthyEater.com, but I’ve used my expertise working with clients to develop my own formula that takes you a little deeper.
-Taking your personal preference for certain foods, health history, and type of physical activity into my formula, we can get a little more tailored with my approach to your macro goals in the Active Day Macros DIY Guide.
-Plus, I include 2 full days worth of example meals and snacks that will get you thinking about what it looks like to eat to your macro goals with real, whole food.
+Some of the better free calculators are BodyBuilding, IIFYM, and Precision Nutrition or you can also use my free DIY Macros Guide.
+The DIY Macros Guide was developed after working with clients to develop my own formula.
+The guide dives a little deeper and takes your personal preference for certain foods, health history, and type of physical activity you do into account.
+This results in a little more tailored macro prescription, plus, I include 2 full days worth of example meals and snacks that will get you thinking about what it looks like to eat to your macro goals with real, whole food.